completed

 Jefferson Farm & Gardens

 The Jefferson Institute is developing a new educational farm on the southeast edge of Columbia, Missouri.
 Jefferson Farm & Gardens will provide information and inspiration on contemporary Midwest farming and gardening topics.
 Work on the farm and gardens is underway.
-The grounds are tentatively projected to open in late Summer 2008, followed by a grand opening in Spring 2009.

 Learn more by visiting the Farm & Gardens website at www.jeffersonfarm.org.